Omni Calculator logo

 • Small, private stations — are a good alternative.
 Owners are not affiliated with big brands which take some of the income because of brand recognition.
 The quality of gas has to be compliant with standards, so you shouldn't be concerned about it.

-• Plan your purchase - try to avoid the situation when you will be forced to fill up by the fuel indicator on your dashboard.
+• Plan your purchase — try to avoid the situation when you are forced to fill up by the fuel indicator on your dashboard.
 You would probably have to stop at the nearest gas station; hopefully not one close to the highway.

 • Join the club partnership — most gas companies offer club partnerships.
 Being a club member enables you to recoup some money if you refuel at their gas stations regularly.
 Usually, you collect points when filling up, and then you can exchange them for discounts or gifts.